thesaurabhmhaske/Exposys-language-trans/README.md

 Your Sentences Into Different Languages!"

-This language translator is made By Saurabh Mhaske
+Designed By Saurabh Mhaske  | All Rights Reserved!